ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/soil/soil-pit-characterization/soil-pit-characterisation-mapping.md

 # Soil pit characterisation protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Soil pit characterisation protocol](https://linked.data.gov.au/def/nrm/8f00b7c6-34b4-4203-8dcc-4be47f21d7db) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Soil pit characterisation protocol](https://linked.data.gov.au/def/nrm/8f00b7c6-34b4-4203-8dcc-4be47f21d7db) protocol in [Soil](https://linked.data.gov.au/def/nrm/6fd9d31f-9a77-4fc1-9eee-23ea8af32b95) module.

 Mentions of observable properties should refer to [overview](/information-models/tern-ontology/dev-guide/dawe-protocol/soil/soil-pit-characterization/overview) for the feature type and value type information.